cognitect-labs/aquamacs-support/README.md

   * All previously used REPL launching commands are available as options after browsing past your `.dir-locals.el` provided commands.
 * Search for a command in your .dir-locals.el and command history with `Option-r`

-`Control-z` will automatically launch a REPL with the first defined command in the loaded `.dir-locals.el`, or `clojure` if `.dir-locals.el` is not found.
+`C-z` will automatically launch a REPL with the first defined command in the loaded `.dir-locals.el`, or `clojure` if `.dir-locals.el` is not found.

 ## .dir-locals.el Location